What is Obsessive Compulsive Disorder?

 Can OCD be Cured?

 Many people say that OCD is a chronic illness that can be controlled and lived with, but cannot be cured.
 We believe this is because most practitioners treat OCD with only exposure.
-We have treated many patients who did not improve with exposure but have overcome their OCD when we switched to Cognitive Therapy or Acceptance and Commitment Therapy.
+We have successfully treated many patients who did not want exposure, but have overcome their OCD when we switched to Cognitive Therapy or Acceptance and Commitment Therapy.
 If you suffer from OCD, we will find the therapy or the combination of therapies that works for you.
-By the end of treatment, most of our patients have become symptom-free.
+By the end of treatment, most of our OCD patients have become symptom-free.

 Types of OCD